schombert/Project-Alice/docs/rules.md

 For each province owned by B that A occupies, it gets credit toward its side of the war score equal to 100 x that province's value as a fraction of all the provinces owned by B. However, that province counts for only 3/4 of that value if it is currently blockaded by an enemy (why?).

 Finally, war score is affected by any war goals in play against either side that have war score associated with them.
+Take the peace cost of the war goal and calculate 1^(peace-cost / define:TWS_CB_LIMIT_DEFAULT) x current-war-goal-score.
+This value is also added into the effective war score.

+Directed war score is always treated as being in the -100 to 100 range.

 ### Invalid  war states